 It's hard to make headway against the "leading brand" without showing exactly what sets you apart from them; what you do better.
 I think that Habari needs and can provide many examples of how we've taking what everyone looks toward - probably most rightly - as the "standard" in blog software, and done something radically better.
 This is one example that stands out firmly in my mind.
+I am not the only person who has noticed that WordPress is released under the GNU General Public License.
+In the license, it very plainly states:

 You must cause any work that you distribute or publish, that in whole or in part contains or is derived from the Program or any part thereof, to be licensed as a whole at no charge to all third parties under the terms of this License.